Skip to content

 };

-Chromium's BindState is a heap-allocated object that stores the callable object and all bound parameters.
-OnceCallback itself only holds a smart pointer (std::unique_ptr) to the BindState, making it only 8 bytes in size—the size of a pointer.
-All state is placed in the heap-allocated BindState, and the callback object itself is just a "thin proxy".
+Chromium's BindState<Functor, BoundArgs...> is a heap object that takes in the callable and every bound argument.
+OnceCallback itself just holds a smart pointer (scoped_refptr) to the BindState, 8 bytes total, one pointer wide.
+All the state lives over on the BindState side; the callback is just a thin proxy.

-Our approach replaces the entire BindState layer with std::move_only_function—it implements type erasure and SBO internally, saving us the work of hand-writing function pointer tables, SBO buffers, and move/destructor operations.
-The cost is that the object size expands from 8 bytes to about 32 bytes (the size of std::move_only_function itself), plus the Status enumeration and an optional std::unique_ptr pointer, making the whole OnceCallback about 56-64 bytes.
+Our version replaces the entire BindState layer with std::move_only_function.
+Type erasure and SBO are handled for it internally, and the hand-written work of function pointer tables, SBO buffers, and move/destructor bookkeeping all gets dropped.
+The price is size: it grows from 8 bytes to 40 bytes (std::move_only_function on its own), then piles on the Status enum and an optional CancelableToken pointer, putting one OnceCallback at roughly 56 to 64 bytes.

 MetricChromium BindStateOur std::move_only_function